This article will take you through all the steps you need to take to sell camera gear.

 This option also leaves you with the most control over the price and how the gear is sold.
 Of course, that doesn’t mean you’ll get buyers if you list too high.

 But there are downsides to selling the gear yourself.
-It may take longer to get an offer and complete the sale.
+It may take longer to get an offer from potential buyers and complete the sale.
 And you’ll also have to do more work, like taking photos of the gear and creating the listing.

 And while there’s no middleman to pay, buyers may be more likely to buy from a used cameras dealer.
 They can offer a brief warranty, and other perks.
 This could mean you may not get much more money from your gear after all.